gitpadtech/gmodal/README.md

 ## How does it work?

-It's power by React portal in React 16, so it's only compatible with React 16
+It's powered by React portal in React 16, so it's only compatible with React 16